eosdis-nasa/earthdata-pub-dashboard/USAGE.md

 ## Searching and filtering

-Many tables provide dropdowns to filter the data based on attributes like stage or status.
+Many tables provide dropdowns to filter the data based on attributes like status.
 Often, you will find search fields where you can enter arbitrary search strings.
 As you type, the Earthdata Pub Dashboard and API will attempt to find records containing attributes with **prefixes** that match your search string.

-For example, say a submission has the stage `In-progress`.
-In the submissions section under "All Submissions," searching for that stage will return a selection containing submissions that relate.
-However, searching submissions with the stage 'Review' are not shown.
+For example, say a request has the stage `In-progress`.
+In the requests section under "All Requests," searching for that stage will return a selection containing requests that relate.
+However, searching requests with the stage 'Review' are not shown.

 ## Sorting